sdemyanov/ConvNet/README.md

 1) Install the version of "gcc" and "g++", supported by your version of Matlab,
 2) Copy the settings file "MatlabRoot"/bin/mexopts.sh to ~/.matlab/"MatlabVersion",
 3) In this file change the values "CC" and "CXX" to these versions, like "CXX='g++-4.7'.

-The code uses c++11 features, so the compiler must understand them.
-Usually "g++" does not understand c++11 by default.
-To enable c++11 features, you also need to:
-4) Find and change the line "CXXFLAGS='-ansi -D_GNU_SOURCE'" to "CXXFLAGS='-std=c++11 -D_GNU_SOURCE'"
+4) Find and change the line "CXXFLAGS='-ansi -D_GNU_SOURCE'" to "CXXFLAGS='-std=c++11 -D_GNU_SOURCE'".
+The code uses c++11 features, so you need to make "g++" to understand them.

 - Using Makefile.
 In order to compile the GPU version, adjust the paths in the './c++/Makefile' file and run "make".
 That should be enough.

+If you have problems with loading '.so' files, make sure you have CUDA library folder (usually '/usr/local/cuda/lib64') in the variable LD_LIBRARY_PATH.
+You can check it by the Matlab 'getevn' command.

 NOTICE